ernest2688/OurSkyPreTest2020/answer2.md

 Function put(key, value, weight)
 -----------------
-Inputs key: key value value: the value to be stored weight: the number using for invalidating keys
+Inputs key: key value, value: the value to be stored, weight: the number using for invalidating keys
 <br>
 Returns void
 <br>